-About this time of year hens also molt.
+About this time of year, hens also molt.
 For example, this is where they shed all of their feathers and prepare for the winter with a fresh coat.
-This also sounds nice for us mothers doesn’t it?
+This also sounds nice to us mothers, doesn’t it?
 I know I have a few layers I could shed.
-Maybe there is more to this chicken thing than I thought?
-Anyway, it is actually a very COOL process.
+Maybe there is more to this chicken thing than I thought.
+Anyway, it is a very COOL process.
 One that would be a great unit study even if you don’t have chickens.
 I found this site to give you more info on the feathers and layers.
 Molting

 (You think I’m kidding about the mom-hen similarities?).

 Since the nest is not in operational use at the moment.
 I had the bright idea to make curtains for the nest boxes.
-A good friend of mine gave me a bag full of scrap fabric and I have been sewing up a storm.
+A good friend gave me a bag full of scrap fabric, and I have been sewing up a storm.
 I saw the idea over at Fresh Eggs Daily.
 Lisa has a wealth of information on all things chicken.
 We have three nests, and they all crowd each other out for just the use of one.
-My scientific experiment is to see if the curtains make a difference in the hens using the other nests.
+My scientific experiment is to see if the curtains affect the hens using the other nests.
 At least that is what I am telling my husband.
 It’s for science.
 Do you think he sees through that excuse?

 I enlisted Grayson and Grant for this experiment.
 They measured, cut, and helped sew up the fabric.
 I believe sewing is a life skill even a boy should have.
 We got into the coop to measure and make adjustments.
 Then, the final product was unveiled!

-Don’t you just think the girls will love the polka dots?
+Don’t you think the girls will love the polka dots?
 Before you write me off as the crazy chicken lady.
-You have to understand that I live with three boys, down and dirty boys.
+You have to understand that I live with three down-and-dirty boys.
 I don’t have anything to frill up and make pretty.
 I resigned that to my aging years when they have gone.
 A girl has got to polka dot up something now and again, So why not a coop!

 Let’s see if our experiment works……